 Once the aquaculture activity ceases, the habitat has the potential to change back to its original state.
 However, the potential spread of shellfish from aquaculture sites may lead to the establishment of new mussel or oyster reefs and hence permanently change the seabed type from a soft-bottom to hard-bottom substrate.
-Oyster and mussels are bioengineering species with the potential to transform mudflat areas they colonise into a hard-bottomed seabed.
+Oysters and mussels are a bioengineering species with the potential to transform mudflat areas they colonise into a hard-bottomed seabed.
 This in turn can lead to displacement or smothering of soft-sediment communities and a shift hard-bottom communities (Huntington et al., 2006; Mortensen et al., 2017; ICES, 2020).

-16. Physical change (to another sediment type)
+17. Physical change (to another sediment type)

-Large amounts of biodeposits or shell fragments from shellfish aquaculture have the potential to change sediments type underneath or in the vicinity of the aquaculture plots (Wilding and Nickell, 2013; Ahmed and Solomon, 2016).
-Beadman et al. (2004) described shellfish such as mussels creating a secondary habitat comprised of accumulated sediment faeces, pseudofaeces and shell debris.
+Large amounts of biodeposits or shell fragments from shellfish aquaculture have the potential to change sediment type underneath or in the vicinity of the aquaculture plots (Wilding and Nickell, 2013; Ahmed and Solomon, 2016).
+Beadman et al. (2004) described shellfish such as mussels creating a secondary habitat comprised of accumulated sediment, faeces, pseudofaeces and shell debris.
 Shell debris has a low level of degradability which can become integrated into the existing sediment and modify its structure and biogeochemical processes (Casado-Coy et al., 2022).
-Wilding and Nickell (2013) showed macrofaunal abundance increased under Scottish mussel farms due to shell material compared to control sites, but species diversity remained the same.
-Changes in the species occupying areas beneath mussel farms with deposited shell material has also been reported in New Zealand (Wong and O'Shea, 2011).
-Accumulation of shell material has the potential to alter macrofaunal communities and provide habitat for fouling and marine organisms which require a hard substrate to settle (Wong and O'Shea, 2011; ICES, 2020).
+High levels of shell material in the sediments have the potential to influence the macrobenthos underneath 'off bottom' aquaculture sites.